malkemit/namizun/readme.md

 ![menu.py](else/menu.png?raw=true)

-- 1\) Uploader Running : You can activate or deactivate the uploader by entering the number 1
+- 1\) Fake udp uploader running : You can activate or deactivate the uploader by entering the number 1\

+- 2\) Speedtest uploader running: It is currently not active and will be added soon\

+- 3\) Coefficient of buffer size: By pressing number 3, you can choose the buffer size factor.\
+ **Note:** the larger buffer size, the more net usage you have, but on the other hand, it can be **detected** by the **provider**

-- 2\) Speed: By entering the number 2, you can specify the speed of the uploader.(max=5 normal=3 min=1)\
+- 4\) Coefficient of uploader threads count: By entering the number 4, You can set the number of IPs it can choose.(max=20 normal=7 min=3)\
-  **Note:** that the higher the number, the higher the *CPU consumption* and the sending of *larger buffers*, and the possibility of being *speed limited* by the **provider**.
+  **Note:** that the higher the number, the higher the *CPU consumption* , and the possibility of being *warned or ban* by the **provider**.

-- 3\) Coefficient: By entering the number 3, you can enter the limit announced by the provider.\
+- 5\) Coefficient of upload/download: By entering the number 5, you can enter the limit announced by the provider.\
   For example, if your ratio should be 10 uploads to 1 download, set the number to 10